-According to West Virginia law (WV Code Chapter 37), whenever rent is paid in exchange for inhabiting a property, a lease agreement exists.
-The agreement establishes certain rights and responsibilities for tenants such as the right to habitable premises and the right to not be discriminated against in housing.
+According to West Virginia law (WV Code Chapter 37), whenever rent is paid in exchange for living at a property, a lease agreement exists and is considered valid.
+The agreement establishes rights and responsibilities for tenants such as the right to a habitable premises and the right to not experience housing discrimination.

-Landlords also have rights, such as the right to receive rental payments, pursue eviction for lease violations or illegal activities, and reimbursement for damages that exceed normal wear and tear.
+Landlords also have rights, such as the right to receive rental payments in a timely manner, pursue eviction for lease violations or illegal activities, and recover funds for damages that exceed normal wear and tear.

 Note: These rights exist regardless of a rental agreement stating otherwise.